-- 19-24 units total for standalone residential (21.5 average) - 15 units average when units are above ground floor retail.
+• 19-24 units total for standalone residential (21.5 average)

+15 units average when units are above ground floor retail.
 Since this zoning will not satisfy the State's default density standard of 30 units per acre unless this constraint is removed, sites in the DCM-1 Zone have been assigned to the moderate-income category as viable housing production opportunities at 15 units per acre.
 Consequently, Proposition A significantly reduced the net residential holding capacity of sites that formerly would have been suitable for lower income housing.

-In November 2016, as required by Proposition A, the City placed a proposed Housing Element and related General Plan amendments and re-zonings on the ballot as Measure T. Additionally, in November 2018, the City placed another proposed Housing Element and related General Plan amendments and re-zoning on the ballot as Measure U. Both Measure T and Measure U were not approved by the voters, and Proposition A did act as a constraint on the City's ability to comply with state housing element law.
+In November 2016, as required by Proposition A, the City placed a proposed Housing Element and related General Plan amendments and re-zonings on the ballot as Measure T. Measure T was not approved by the voters, and Proposition A did act as a constraint on the City's ability to comply with state housing element law.
 However, in any community where there is substantial opposition to an adopted housing element, residents may act to prevent its adoption through litigation, especially under the California Environmental Quality Act, or by collecting enough signatures to place a referendum on the ballot.